AlertMend/AlertMend.io/public/blog/mastering-load-balancing-persistent-connections-kubernetes.md

 author: "Arvind Rajpurohit"
 ---

-# Mastering Load Balancing for Persistent Connections in Kubernetes

-Learn why Kubernetes struggles with long-lived connections and how to architect reliable, scalable load balancing for WebSockets, gRPC, and database connections.

 ## The Challenge with Long-Lived Connections

 Kubernetes Services use round-robin load balancing by default, which works well for stateless HTTP requests but creates problems with persistent connections: